 As a tool, ESM can be used for far more than simply easier communication, with most platforms allowing for some manner of project management, team workload distribution, material storage, centralization of tasks, social interfaces, and potentially much more.
 Crucially, it also enables a greater ease of access for team members in remote locations, from home, or on mobile platforms, as workflows and updates are all found in a self-contained space.

-How can it help an organization’s digital transformation?
+How can Enterprise Social Media help an organization’s digital transformation?

 I think it is important to first of all comment that no social media technologies will improve the core fundamentals of a digital transformation on their own.
 ESM is no replacement for the right culture, the right strategies, the right leadership, and the right people.
 Having said this, it can have a positive impact on all of these areas if implemented thoughtfully and with a clear purpose in mind.